 - Administrative Assistant: is responsible for all clerical tasks including booking appointments, record-keeping, coordinating meetings, and ensures exceptional communication between team members, patients, and care partners.

-- Independent or assistance of one person to mobilize and transfer
+- Independent or requires the assistance of one person to mobilize and/or transfer

 - Requires specialized geriatric assessment and intervention